 The major area of concentration may be supplemented with coursework in the areas of education, pediatrics, gerontology, psychology, or several other areas related to the field.
 These areas broaden perspectives and support diverse career choices.
 Students are provided the basic systems necessary for graduate study.

 The program encourages students to think clearly and objectively, preparing them to solve problems as professionals through effective interpersonal and literacy skills.

-Each faculty member of the Speech Pathology/Audiology Program at West Liberty University have national clinical certification in speech-language pathology and/or audiology, sign language, deaf counseling and rehabilitation.
+Each faculty member of the Speech Pathology & Audiology Program at West Liberty University uphold the national certificate of clinical competence in speech-language pathology and/or audiology, sign language, deaf counseling and rehabilitation.
 The varied educational, employment, research and clinical backgrounds offer the student medical, rehabilitative, and educational perspectives relating to the diagnosis and treatment of communication disorders.